bartender shaking cocktail in shaker behind large wooden bar

 United States Department of Agriculture (USDA)

-The United States Department of Agriculture (USDA) oversees anything to do with food and nutrition.
-The Food Safety and Inspection Services (FSIS) ensures all eggs, meat, and poultry are safe and properly labeled.
+The United States Department of Agriculture (USDA) oversees everything related to food and nutrition.
+The Food Safety and Inspection Services (FSIS) ensures that all eggs, meat, and poultry are labeled safely and properly.
 This department is also the leading expert in food illness prevention, which determines refrigeration temperatures, minimum internal temperatures, safe handling of meat, and what to do with your food backstock if you lose power.

 Alcohol and Tobacco Tax and Trade Bureau (TTB)

-The Alcohol and Tobacco Tax and Trade Bureau (TTB) is part of The Department of the Treasury.
-The TTB enforces the Federal Alcohol Administration Act (FAA Act) by making sure any employee working in the alcohol beverage industry is qualified.
-While it primarily oversees alcohol production, importation, wholesale, and advertising and labeling, which can trickle down into alcohol selling and serving establishments, especially retail stores.
+The Alcohol and Tobacco Tax and Trade Bureau (TTB) is part of the Department of the Treasury.
+It enforces the Federal Alcohol Administration Act (FAA Act) by ensuring that any employee working in the alcohol beverage industry is qualified.
+The TTB primarily oversees alcohol production, importation, wholesale, advertising, and labeling, which can trickle down into alcohol selling and serving establishments, especially retail stores.

 Occupational Safety and Health Administration (OSHA)